Chinese New Year at By the River B and B

 Chinese Calendar

 The Chinese calendar is about one month behind ours and it has 30 to 50 more days per year.
 The zodiac calendar also cycles though 12 years - each year representing a different animal.
-2020, the year my husband & I visited, was the Year of the Rat.
+2020, the year my husband and I visited, was the Year of the Rat.
 As the first animal in the cycle, the rat is believed to usher in a period of new beginnings.
 Those born in the year are considered to be smart, quick-witted, flexible, adaptable, and outgoing.
 The 12 Chinese zodiac animals are the: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and pig.
 I noticed many Chinese New Year animal ornaments on display.
 The ones represented in their home celebrate the year each family member was born.
 I discovered that my husband I were both born on the Year of the Tiger, and apparently tigers should not marry as they do not compromise well.
 Oops…

 hoa-and-flora-having-tea.jpg